 Jane Ladley is a 25-year veteran of the Pennsylvania public school system.
 She retired from Avon Grove School District in Chester County in 2014, not long after the district went “agency shop,” requiring all teachers to either join the teachers unions or pay a lesser “fair share fee.”

-Initially, Jane asked the PSEA to send her money to a scholarship fund for high school seniors interested in studying the U.S. Constitution.
+Initially, Jane asked the PSEA to send her money to a scholarship fund for high school seniors interested in studying the United States Constitution.
 The scholarship fund was sponsored by an admittedly political organization.

 Unbeknownst to Jane, the PSEA has an internal “policy” under which any charity that the PSEA labels “political” will be rejected out of hand.
 On that basis, the PSEA rejected Jane’s choice of charity.
 Despite Jane’s sincere desire to contribute to the scholarship fund, she chose an alternate charity, the Constitutional Organization of Liberty (“COOL”), providing educational materials on the Constitution and America’s history.
 The PSEA refused to respond to Jane’s proposed solution.